bransholt/ImageReader/README.md

 ## Installing Dependencies

 Inside the requirements.txt is a list of 3 packages required for this program to run.
-Insalling these dependencies is as simple as typing
+Insalling these dependencies is as simple as typing the below command into your anaconda prompt or in your terminal.

 >pip install -r requirements.txt